nbhuiyan/b9/docs/BuildARuntime.md

 A reminder that the above command should be run from the `/build` directory.

 To conclude this section, let's briefly walk over the components we've covered thus far.
 JavaScript is the front-end language.
 It is compiled using the frontend compiler, which employs Esprima.
 The output of the frontend compiler is the binary module.
-The binary module is consumed by the deserializer in [b9/src/deserialize.cpp], which converts it into the in memory Module to be run by the VM.
+The binary module is consumed by the deserializer in [b9/src/deserialize.cpp], which converts it into the in-memory Module to be run by the VM.
 The VM is itself a C++ class, and can be found in [b9/include/b9/VirtualMachine.hpp].
 Once instantiated, the VM loads and runs the Module through the interpreter in [b9/src/ExecutionContext.cpp].

 [b9/src/deserialize.cpp]: https://github.com/b9org/b9/blob/master/b9/src/deserialize.cpp
 [b9/include/b9/VirtualMachine.hpp]: https://github.com/b9org/b9/blob/master/b9/include/b9/VirtualMachine.hpp